 We met with David Metcalfe, one of the founders and a Director at Verdantix this week.
-David will be familiar to you from his Forrester Research analyst and vice-president roles over the past 8 years.
+David will be familiar to you from his Forrester Research analyst and vice-president roles over eight years.

 Verdantix is a traditional analyst research company in its business model, but it is far from that when it comes to its research and reach.
 Verdantix’ aim is to help business and technology leaders (although it is not primarily focused on IT) in all industry sectors make the best decisions on climate change, carbon markets and corporate responsibility.

 David’s view is that the role of IT and the role of technology providers in “climate change” is probably very small since the concentration of most current solutions is on reducing energy usage rather than on the more substantial impacts of regulatory and economic issues.
 You would not think he was right given the explosion of products and services on green IT by vendors and the volume of research by analyst houses – it seems like this is a solution searching for a problem rather than the other way around.
 But if you are an AR organisation leading analyst outreach around your company’s green IT solutions maybe you should be finding out why this is so much bigger a business issue and then you might just be able to help your company break out from the pack.